ADVERTISEMENT

 Our ancestors’ lives were often closely entwined with the weather and with nature.
 As we discussed earlier, a rainy spell could mean choosing a different county courthouse to marry in.
 Or a hurricane could mean a fisherman lost his livelihood and moved in with family in a neighboring state to find other work, while a drought could mean an out-of-work farmer moved his family to a city.

 Read local histories, and study the community and time period of your ancestors to determine if and how a natural disaster could have impacted their lives.
-GenDisasters.com offers a database of newspaper articles about fires, floods and other catastrophic events.
-You can even look up historical weather using tools like the US’ National Centers for Environmental Information’s Climate Data Online Search.
+Cyndi’s List offers links to resources about such incidents, as well as man-made disasters.
+You can look up historical weather using tools like the NOAA National Centers for Environmental Information’s Climate Data Online Search.

 6. Social Causes and Movements